 Contributions to this course come from renowned experts and practitioners with extensive experience in the field of the rule of law and local security in conflict-affected settings.
 Case studies will focus on multiple contexts including, but not limited, to Bosnia and Herzegovina, South Sudan, Syria, Indonesia and Kenya.

 A field visit to the International Criminal Court will complement the curriculum and challenge your thinking of how the rule of law should restore local security.
-Using a simulation exercise, you will apply the knowledge and skills acquired during the training to develop a thorough local security plan.
 The following experts have contributed to the programme in the past:

 As director of Transition International, Irma supports social and economic development in transition processes, with a special focus on vulnerable groups and gender.
 She has a broad international experience in vocational and business training, labour market analyses, small business set-up and private sector development.